ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

 ```

-Next we classify the vertex with values over the 50%, and save a copy of the original vertex
+Next we classify the vertex with values over the 50% for Degree, centrality, Betweenness and PageRank, and the top 1% for Closeness (because this parameter had a great number of top proteins using a 50% threshold). then we save a copy of the original vertex.

 ```R
     Vertex$N <- c(1:length(Vertex$Degree))